Barnaby Fitzpatrick, 1st Baron Upper Ossory

-Barnaby Fitzpatrick (born Brían Mac Giolla Phádraig) (c.1478–1575) was the last person to have claim to the kingship of Osraige; forfeiting his ancestral title in favour of being created the first Baron Upper Ossory by King Henry VIII of England, by patent dated 11 June 1541, as part of the King's policy of Surrender and regrant.
+Barnaby Fitzpatrick (born Brían Mac Giolla Phádraig) (c.1478–1575) was the last person to have claim to the kingship of Osraige; forfeiting his ancestral title in favour of being created the first Baron Upper Ossory by King Henry VIII, by patent dated 11 June 1541, as part of the King's policy of Surrender and regrant.
 Barnaby Fitzpatrick was subsequently knighted on 1 July 1543.

 Biography

 Brían, finding his brother Diarmaid an embarrassment and a hindrance to his ambitions of becoming an English Baron, gave up his brother to the Butlers and the Butlers acted out their cruel revenge on him.
 That being done, Brían, in 1537, submitted to the English king and gave up all his ancient rights.
 So in 1541, Brían became Barnaby Fitzpatrick, the First Baron of Upper Ossory at Castletown.

 He was afterwards imprisoned at Waterford until he restored "some preys he had seized in Leix".